Can Language Understand Depth?: Experiments

 \subsection{Depth Predication Visualization}

-As shown in Figure\ref{fig:depth_pred}, we visualize depth predictions of our DepthCLIP, compared with ground truth and input RGB images.
-It could be witnessed that our prediction is a little bit blurred, and focus more on detailed objects, like the tap on the left column, and the closestool as well as the bathtub on the right column.
-This is discussed in the limitation section below, that the visual encoder of CLIP~\cite{clip} is pre-trained using a classification pre-text task, in which the model pays more attention to local details that help classification, like furniture.
+As shown in Figure \ref{fig:depth_pred}, we visualize depth predictions of our DepthCLIP, compared with ground truth and input RGB images.
+It could be witnessed that our prediction is a little bit blurred, and focuses more on detailed objects, like the tap on the left column, and the bathtub on the right column.
+This is discussed in the limitation section below, that the visual encoder of CLIP~\cite{clip} is pre-trained using a classification pre-text task, in which the model pays more attention to local details that help classification.
 In this way, backgrounds and local areas would be neglected.